EbonyGunwhy/Ferret/README.md

         from SupportModules.GraphSupport import LineColours

 2. Write a function that executes the mathematical model.  constantsString is a string representation of a Python dictionary of constant name:value pairs.
 It is required to satisfy the needs of the curve fitting package used in Ferret.
-In the case of this model, there are no constants, so it is set to **None**.
+The building of a string represention of a Python dictionary of constant name:value pairs is done by Ferret and you do not need to worry about this.
+However, you need to include code in your model function to unpack the value(s) of the constant(s).

         import numpy as np
-        def linearModel(x, a, b, constantsString=None):
+        def straightLineModel(x, m, constantsString):
+            constantsDict = eval(constantsString)
+            c = float(constantsDict['c'])
-             return np.multiply(x,a) + b
+            return np.multiply(x,m) + c

  3. Every model library file must have a **returnModelList** function.
 Within the **returnModelList** function, define a model object to represent the above model.